MariaDB/mariadb-docker/SECURITY.md

 ## Supported Versions

-Maintained versions are per [Maintaince Policy](https://mariadb.org/about/#maintenance-policy).
+Maintained versions are per the [Maintenance Policy](https://mariadb.org/about/#maintenance-policy).
 This will correspond to the major version number directories in this repository.

 ## Reporting a Vulnerability